openhealthcare/opal/doc/docs/reference/form_templatetags.md

 * `required` Label to show when we're required
 * `enter` expression to evaluate if the user presses return when in this input
 * `maxlength` maximum number of characters for this input.
 Will render the form invalid and display help text if exceeded.
+* `static` an Angular expression that will swap the display to be a static input if it evaluates to `true`

 ### {% radio ... %}